-Adapted from Link and Li (2015), pp. 379.
+Adapted from Link and Li (2015), pp. 379-80.

-This framework shows how the category of ‘Language Learning Potential’ allows analytics to collect data to understand and measure the “quality of interaction and (p.
+This framework shows how the category of ‘Language Learning Potential’ allows analytics to collect data to understand and measure the “quality of interaction and practice” (p.
 380).
 ‘Learner Fit’ leads to questions about how analytics can be used to understand individual learner development.
 ‘Meaning Focus’ questions the ways analytics can be used to evaluate attention to meaning.
 ‘Authenticity’ measures the fit between in-class and outside activities.
 ‘Positive Impact’ relates to the extent analytics can be used in language research.
 The final category, ‘Practicality’, focuses on the type of support required by instructors, learners and administrators and explores the adequacy of the resources needed to undertake learning analytics in the CALL context.
-One weakness in this approach is that the indicators are exclusively focused on instructors rather thanstudent.
+One weakness in this approach is that the indicators are exclusively focused on instructors rather than on students.
 A more developed model would include variables that students perceive to be useful in their learning engagement and more research is needed in this area.

-In turning to the first largescale project on learning analytics and online language learning Link and Li’s theoretical framework provides a useful starting point to consider the role of dashboards for language students as well as instructors.
+In turning to the first large-scale project on learning analytics and online language learning, Link and Li’s theoretical framework provides a useful starting point to consider the role of dashboards for language students as well as instructors.

 Case Study: The VITAL Project

 VITAL (Visualisation Tools and Analytics to Monitor Online Language Learning and Teaching) is a two-year Erasmus+ project (2015-2017) funded by the European Commission.
-The project aims to reposition the debate about analytics in language education by focusing on its pedagogical potential for both instructors and students, thus moving away from the current emphasis on using analytics merely administer learning.
+The project aims to reposition the debate about analytics in language education by focusing on its pedagogical potential for both instructors and students, thus moving away from the current emphasis on using analytics merely to administer learning.
 Improving the quality of language learner engagement is therefore a significant component.
-Unlike previous research in the field which relied on students to report on their own progress, VITAL draws on the opportunities afforded by new forms of online learning to trace their actual online activities.
+Unlike previous research in the field, which relied on students to report on their own progress, VITAL draws on the opportunities afforded by new forms of online learning to trace their actual online activities.
 Based on these ‘digital traces’ it aims to identify and explore the patterns of engagement and interaction that can help language instructors and students understand their own learning characteristics and to visualise them in an easily accessible format.
-Dealing exclusively with learning analytics in higher education in the European Union, the project three universities (Hasselt University in Belgium, the University of Central Lancashire in the UK and the University of Amsterdam in the Netherlands) and a technical partner (HT2 based in the UK).
+Dealing exclusively with learning analytics in higher education in the European Union, the project is supported by three universities (Hasselt University in Belgium, the University of Central Lancashire in the UK and the University of Amsterdam in the Netherlands) and a technical partner (HT2 based in the UK).
 At the University of Central Lancashire, VITAL focuses on two different types of online language courses on Blackboard:

-an MA TESOL
+an MA TESOL degree

 a BA degree programme in International Business Communication and Modern Foreign Languages.

-he project aims to analyse the processes of autonomous learning in these different courses through the use of process mining algorithms to explore the difference between the workplans or intended usage of the activities and what the language students actually do when online.
-Through the creation of dashboards for students it aims to provide the learners with the important information to enable them to understand the key variables in their language learning processes, highlighting in particular the indicators of success and failure.
+The project aims to analyse the processes of autonomous learning in these different courses through the use of process mining algorithms to explore the difference between the workplans, or intended usage of the activities, and what the language students actually do when online.
+Through the creation of dashboards for students, it aims to provide the learners with the important information to enable them to understand the key variables in their language learning processes, highlighting in particular the indicators of success and failure.